thomasWeise/moptipy/README.md

 It should *always* start with calling the super implementation (`super().log_parameters_to(logger)`).
 After that, you can store key-value pairs describing the parameterization of your component.
 This way, such information can be preserved in log files.

+We strongly suggest to always do that if you define your own components.
+It is a very easy way to make sure that your results are reproducible, easy-to-understand, and self-documenting.

 ##### The Section `SYS_INFO`